What is Cloud DLP?

 In current times, it would not be easy for you to locate any enterprise, which doesn’t acknowledge the significance of digital security.
 With each industry segment, from logistics & distribution to healthcare, from telecom to trading, from engineering to marketing and designing, all rely on various digital tools for gathering data and information to perform their organizational work processes and business-oriented tasks.
 Nowadays, a massive amount of data is produced.
 Such an enormous amount of data and information along with ubiquitous internet connectivity is something that also lures the hackers, so data leak risks increase manifolds.
 It has to lead to new breaches every other day, and thus, organizational security has climbed the business priority ladders, becoming one of the top concerns today.
-The conventional approach towards data security included the strategies mainly aimed towards a company’s built-in IT infrastructure, which consists of antivirus software, access control, DLP, and firewalls, which no longer guarantees total enterprise security against data breaches.
+The conventional approach towards data security included the strategies mainly aimed towards a company’s built-in IT infrastructure, which consists of antivirus software, access control, Cloud DLP, and firewalls, which no longer guarantees total enterprise security against data breaches.